abhi3700/toe_contracts/README.md

 ### Ride
-* A driver can have multiple rides (present in eosio table) in 2 cases:
+* A driver can have multiple rides (present in `toeridetaxi` contract table) in 2 cases:
 	- pool ride
 	- ride waiting for commuter to rate.
 Max. wait_time: 'x' hrs set in `rtststamp` table of `toeridetaxi` contract.
-* A commuter shall always have only 1 ride (present in eosio table).
+* A commuter shall always have only 1 ride (present in `toeridetaxi` contract table).
-* The status of ride is continuously maintained by `ride_status` param in eosio table.
+* The status of ride is continuously maintained by `ride_status` param in `toeridetaxi::rides` table.
 * A driver requires more (than commuter) EOSIO resources - RAM, CPU, NET in order to make a min. no. of ride for livelihood.
+* Each ride is assigned with a ride_id.

+> NOTE: The ride_id is unique & doesn't follow any series as it is a checksum.

 ### Driver
 * Consumes RAM in user auth table.